migueltorrescosta/collapsedwave/content/📗 In finite dimensional spaces, self adjoint, hermitian and symmetric operators are equivalent.md

 For an operator $A : H \rightarrow H$, for $H$ finite dimensional, the definitions of [[📘 Self Adjoint Operator]], [[📘 Hermitian Operator]] and [[📘 Symmetric Operator]] are equivalent.

 >[!tip]
-> The subtle differences in these definitions become relevant when we work with an infinite dimensional [[📘 Hilbert Space]], where a [[Linear Operator]] might not be bounded.
+> The subtle differences in these definitions become relevant when we work with an infinite dimensional [[📘 Vector Space#Hilbert Space]], where a [[Linear Operator]] might not be bounded.

 >[!success] Proof
 > I need to find neat proofs of this. [[Help me❓]]